Khovanov homotopy type, Burnside category, and products: Introduction

 \begin{corollary} Let $K$ be one of the knots $9_{42}$, $10_{136}$, $m(11^n_{19})$, $m(11^n_{20})$, $11^n_{70}$, or $11^n_{96}$.
 (Here $m$ denotes the mirror.)
 Let $L$ be a knot which is the closure of a positive braid.
 Letting $g_4$ denote the four-ball genus, we have

-\end{corollary} \begin{remark} There is some disagreement for nomenclature of knots regarding mirrors.
-We follow the convention from the Knot Atlas \cite{KAT-kh-knotatlas}, see \Figure{knot-diagrams}; alternatively, one can deduce our convention from the value of the signature $\si(K)$ in \Table{invariants} (which, for us, is positive for positive knots).
+\end{corollary} \begin{remark} There is some confusion for nomenclature of knots regarding mirrors.
+See \Figure{knot-diagrams} for our convention, and compare with the discussion around \Table{invariants}.
 The value of $g_4(K)$ can be extracted from \Figure{knot-diagrams} or \Table{invariants}; and $g_4(L)$ equals the genus of the Seifert surface obtained by applying Seifert's algorithm to the positive braid closure knot diagram for $L$~\cite[Theorem 4]{Ras-kh-slice}. \end{remark}

 \Corollary{top-appl} is not implied by computations of Rasmussen's $s$-invariant or the Heegaard Floer $\tau$-invariant or the signature; see \Table{invariants}.
-At least for $9_{42}$, the result is not implied by the Heegaard Floer concordance invariant $\Upsilon$; the Heegaard Floer $d$ invariant of $+1$ surgery~\cite{Krcatovich-personal}; or Hom-Rasmussen-Wu's $\nu^+$-invariant~\cite{Ras-hf-knotcomplements,HW-hf-nu-invt} \cite{Hom-personal}.
+At least for $9_{42}$, the result is not implied by the Heegaard Floer concordance invariant $\Upsilon$; the Heegaard Floer $d$ invariant of $+1$ surgery~\cite{Krcatovich-personal}; or Hom-Rasmussen-Wu's $\nu^+$-invariant~\cite{Ras-hf-knotcomplements,HW-hf-nu-invt,Hom-personal}.
 (These observations are not entirely independent.)

-The construction of $\KhSpace(K)$ from~\cite{RS-khovanov} uses the notion of flow categories, a notion introduced by Cohen-Jones-Segal in the context of Morse theory and Floer theory.
+The construction of $\KhSpace(K)$ from~\cite{RS-khovanov} uses Cohen-Jones-Segal's notion of flow categories.
 To give a proof of Theorems~\ref{thm:disjoint-union} and~\ref{thm:connect-sum} in this language seems tedious at best: it involves understanding the combinatorics of (broken) Morse flows on product manifolds, which turns out to be rather intricate.

-Fortunately, there is another, more abstract construction of a Khovanov stable homotopy type, due to Hu-Kriz-Kriz~\cite{HKK-Kh-htpy}, from which Theorems~\ref{thm:disjoint-union} and~\ref{thm:connect-sum} follow easily.
-Roughly, they turn the Khovanov cube into a functor from the cube category to the Burnside category of finite sets and correspondences.
-They then apply the Elmendorf-Mandell infinite loop space machine to obtain a functor from the cube to symmetric spectra, and then (after adding some extra objects to the cube) take homotopy colimits to obtain a spectrum.